The Health Benefits of Stevia the Sugar Substitute

 What is Stevia?

-As a sugar substitute, stevia has zero calories, does not spike your blood sugar levels, does not promote candida fungal overgrowth in your digestive tract like sugar and may even have dental benefits by protecting your teeth from decay.
+As a sugar substitute, stevia benefits include the fact that it has zero calories, does not spike your blood sugar levels, does not promote candida fungal overgrowth in your digestive tract like sugar and may even have dental benefits by protecting your teeth from decay.

 By comparison let’s look at what sugar does to your body and why it’s so important to replace it with stevia wherever possible.
 Also ahead are simple suggestions for using stevia in your food and drinks as well as the best tasting stevia extract I’ve found.